What happens if I get a strike?

 Whether or not you get a warning depends on a few things, like if it was a Community Guidelines or Copyright violation, or if it’s your first violation.

 We understand that mistakes happen.
 That’s why the first time your content doesn’t follow one of our Community Guidelines, we issue a warning.
 To have a Community Guidelines warning expire after 90 days, you can take a policy training.
-We hope that it gives you the chance to review our policies and avoid it happening again.
+We hope that it gives you the chance to learn about our policies and avoid it happening again.
 If you violate a different policy after completing the training, you will get another warning.
 We may prevent repeat offenders from taking trainings in the future.

 If we get a copyright takedown request, however, we take the upload down and issue a Copyright strike, even if it’s the first time.
 We do that to comply with the law.
 In order to have a video taken down, the copyright owner must submit a complete and valid legal request.